ros2/design/articles/055_ros_parameter_design.md

 ### Reject parameter changes

-If a parameter change is requested to an invalid value, the parameter server should be able to reject the change.
+If a parameter change is requested to an invalid value, the owner of the parameter should be able to reject the change.
 Related to this, it should also be able to communicate the preconditions which are necessary but not sufficient to determine the acceptance of a change.

 ### Introspection of expected parameters